Join us for an adventure in flavor!

 Close up of shrimp saganaki in a pan.

-• Shrimp – We suggest using jumbo sized or colossal shrimp for this special dish.
+• Shrimp – I suggest using jumbo sized or colossal shrimp for this special dish.
 You can either use fresh or frozen.
-We kept the tails intact.
+I keep the tails intact.
 Some people even prefer heads intact for added flavors.

 • Onion – Diced.